nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Viewing help: `help`

-Shows a message explaning how to access the user guide, and the data file location.
+Shows a message explaining how to access the user guide, and the data file location.

 <p align="center">
     <img src="images/helpMessage.png" width="500"/>